 Drivers and Severity of Ocean Warming.
-Prior to 2016, most studies report long-term climate change as an environmental driver for ocean warming, use of long-time monitoring data was common for studies, and the research using this as an approach to driver of ocean warming generally are on the study of coral calcification and adaptation to marginal reefs.
-The introduction of a hierarchical approach on defining marine heatwaves [30] sees the increase in use of marine heatwaves as a tool on identifying potential bleaching event [69, 70].
+Prior to 2016, most studies report long-term climate change as an environmental driver for ocean warming.
+The use of long-term monitoring data was common for studies, and the research using this as an approach to study drivers of ocean warming generally investigate coral calcification and adaptation to marginal reefs to examine the effect of ocean warming on coral health and habitats.
+The introduction of a hierarchical approach developed to defining marine heatwaves through 30 years of temperature record of the regions [30] sees the increase in use of marine heatwaves as a tool for identifying potential bleaching events [69, 70].
 Use of degree heating weeks for subtropical corals was uncommon until 2017, when an increased number of publications used degree heating week as a reporting mechanism on bleaching of subtropical coral [60, 71, 72] was observed.
 This allowed the authors of respective studies to use standardised metrics to compare the severity of bleaching on subtropical reefs to tropical reefs.
 A combined use of both marine heatwave and degree heating week as reporting mechanisms may benefit future studies in quantitatively comparing data between sites and events.

-The use of marine heatwave and degree heating weeks provide researchers with the quantitative sense of severity of an ocean warming event and/or bleaching event.
-This is a quality where studies utilizing the mechanisms could quickly communicate the severity of events to readers.
-However, a concerning increase in the degree heating weeks and severity of marine heatwaves reporting, with publications in recent years highlighting the high levels of bleaching alerts [73-75], strong [76] and severe [77] marine heatwaves was found.
+The use of marine heatwave and degree heating weeks provide researchers with the quantitative metric of severity of an ocean warming event and/or bleaching event.
+We find an increase in the severity of degree heating weeks and marine heatwaves reported, with publications finding high levels of bleaching alerts [73-75], strong [76] and severe [77] marine heatwaves was found.
+A combined use of both marine heatwave and degree heating week as reporting mechanisms may benefit future studies in quantitatively comparing severity between sites and events.